zxc2012/PAT_Code/docs/C++/Java_class.md

 ### Interfaces

-public -> can be used in any package(All method declarations in an interface, including default methods, are implicitly public, so you can omit the public modifier.)
+- public: can be used in any package(All method declarations in an interface, including default methods, are implicitly public, so you can omit the public modifier.)

-default(no need to override in subclass)
+- default: no need to override in subclass
 ```java
 public interface A {
   public default void doSomething() {